 - in a plastic bin and stored

-You never know what you might want shipped
+You never know what you might want to be shipped

 We started by going through the cupboards and anything that was unopened and not expired was donated to the food bank.
 This can be done early in the packing session and it is an easy way to start.
 No difficult decisions need to be made.
 Some food can be used during the 2 weeks, some disposed of and then find a friend who will be happy to take your food.